-As the arctic days get shorter and the first Christmas lights are up on the neighborhood houses, you know that the seasonal holidays are just around a corner.
-Filled with warmth of candle lights, gingerbread and cinnamon aromas, December month reminds about various traditions and the joys of the Icelandic winter.
+As the arctic days get shorter and the first Christmas lights are up on the neighborhood houses, you know that the seasonal holidays are just around the corner.
+Filled with the warmth of candlelight, gingerbread and cinnamon aromas, December is a reminder of various traditions and the joys of the Icelandic winter.
 The December mood has also to do a lot with Santa Claus.
-Or thirteen of them.
+Or, in fact, 13 of them.

 The Icelandic Santa Clauses are not typical Santa Clauses per se.
-They have a long history in the Icelandic folklore and are called Yule Lads or jólasveinarnir in Icelandic.
+They have a long history in Icelandic folklore and are called Yule Lads, or jólasveinarnir in Icelandic.
 These lads pull pranks on people and bring gifts to children.
-The misbehaved ones get a potato instead.
+The misbehaving ones get a potato instead.

 Each Yule Lad is a distinctive character and their names illustrate that.
 It's easy to notice these Icelandic Santas during the winter months; you'll find them on milk packaging, or can see their projections on walls while strolling along the streets of downtown Reykjavík.

 The fun part is that jólasveinarnir are not entirely fictional and you can meet them in person.
 This is where the adventures begin.

 It was our third day up in the northern capital of Iceland – Akureyri.
 Having spent two days skiing on the slopes of Hlíðarfjall we decided to go on a spontaneous road trip and explore the natural wonders in the northern region.
 Without having decided the specifics of our route we left the town with a few sightseeing spots in our minds.